 The liver is also a major organ of the digestive system and processes every substance we ingest and take in, both nutritive and toxic.
 It not only filters out and neutralizes metabolic wastes as well as chemicals, drugs or other impurities that find their way into our bloodstream, but is also involved in nutrient break down and absorption.

 All nutritional substances are only metabolized after they have been acted upon by bile secretions produced by the liver.
-Likewise, the blood from the stomach and intestines passes through the liver where it is processed, filtered and nutrients are broken down to be utilized.
+Likewise, the blood from the gastrointestinal tract passes, via the portal vein, to the liver where it is filtered and nutrients are processed.

 In addition, our liver is also in charge of synthesizing and secreting several important hormones beneficial for a balanced well-functioning endocrine system.

-When we nourish this all important organ (the largest one in the human body) and keep it healthy, our entire body and all other organ systems feel the results.
+When we nourish this all important organ (the largest one in the human body) and keep it healthy, our entire body, mind and spirit as well as all other organ systems feel the results.

 We are all exposed to environmental contaminants on a day to day basis, so it is good take herbs, supplements and drink teas that help clean them out on occasion.